ddella/Docker-OpenSSL/README.md

 1. Get the Alpine Mini RootFS
 2. Build the Docker image from scratch
 3. Test the container locally
-4. Trim down are container
+4. Trim down the image
 5. Run the container

 ## 1. Alpine Mini RootFS